 Applicants must be at the beginning of their academic careers, having received their Ph.D. or comparable degree between September 1, 2014, and August 31, 2017.
 People holding current academic positions at a rank above post-doctoral fellow are not eligible to apply.
 Fellowships are open to U.S. and non-U.S. citizens.

-Fellows are appointed for two years as Post-Doctoral Scholars in the Erb Institute and are expected to be in residence during the academic years of the fellowship, to participate in the intellectual life of the Institute, and to devote time to their independent research.
-If desired, teaching may be included in the agreement.
-The annual stipend will be $65,000 based on an academic calendar year, September 1 – August 31.
-Fellows are eligible for University employee benefits programs including health and life insurance options.
+Fellows are appointed for two years in the Erb Institute and are expected to be in residence during the academic years of the fellowship, participate in the intellectual life of the Institute, and devote time to their independent research.
+If desired, classroom instruction may be included in the agreement, pending the availability of suitable teaching opportunities.
+Additional details about the expectations and responsibilities of post-doctoral fellows in the Erb Institute may be found here.